Nexedi/jio/docs/sphinx/source/developers.rst

 Please refer to *localstorage.js* implementation for a good example on how to setup a storage and what methods are required.

-Also keep in mind, that jIO is a job-based library, so whenever you trigger a method, a job is created, which after being processed returns a response.
+Also keep in mind that jIO is a job-based library: whenever you trigger a method, a job is created, which will later return a response, after being processed.

 Job rules
 ---------

-jIO job manager will follow several rules set at the creation of a new jIO instance.
+The jIO job manager follows several rules set at the creation of a new jIO instance.
 When you try to call a method, jIO will create a job and will make sure the job is really necessary and will be executed.
 Thanks to these job rules, jIO knows what to do with the new job before adding it to the queue.
-You can add your own rules like this:
+You can also add your own rules, as we're going to see now.

 These are the jIO **default rules**: